Force over Distance: Chapter 18

 “What the hell,” Young shouted, half out of his seat.

 “Well this is new,” Rush said, eyebrows raised.
 “Nice outfit, sweetheart.”
-He leaned back in his chair again, and re-propped his feet on the table.
+He slouched back in his chair, crossed his arms, and re-propped his feet on the table.
 “Wha’s the fuckin’ occasion?”

 “Is that—” Young said, recovering himself, “—the AI?”